 Be flexible and leave a few time blocks blank

-Stay in the flow with batch scheduling
+Stay in the flow with task batching

-Don’t forget to schedule in breaks
+Don’t forget to schedule breaks

 The point of block scheduling is not to work like a maniac all day long.
 It’s to make sure that you are focused on the right tasks and working efficiently and effectively.
-Taking breaks will make the work you do during focused time blocks more effective.
+Taking breaks will make the work you do during focused blocks more effective.

-Block out personal and family time
+Block out personal time and family time

-How to use your time blocking schedule
+How to use your schedule

 Then set your timer and start working the blocks.
 When your timer goes off, reassess.
 Did you accomplish what you intended to in that block?
 If so, then move on to the next block.
 Or are you so close to finishing a task that it makes sense to keep going while you’re in the flow?
 This is where being flexible comes into play.

-Set up your time blocking schedule & take action
+Set up your schedule & take action

 Download this free time blocking template to take control of your day: